-Crafted by the POWER editorial team and the DPX Advisory Board, the inaugural DPX program will feature a groundbreaking lifecycle framework to address the collision between data center growth and grid modernization.
+Crafted by the POWER editorial team and the DPX Advisory Board, the inaugural Data Center POWER eXchange program will feature a groundbreaking lifecycle framework to address the collision between data center growth and grid modernization.
 Structured around three critical phases—Site Selection, Development, and Operations—the agenda integrates cross-sector dialogue, regulatory alignment, and technical innovation.

 Check back often for updates – new speakers are being added daily!